-Position paper length: 2 to 3 pages (excluding references/bibliography) in 12-point font, double-spaced.
+Position paper length: 2 to 3 pages (excluding references/bibliography) in 12-point font, double-spaced, 1 inch margins.
+Papers which do not meet formatting requirements may receive a grade penalty.

 Plagiarism: cheating and misrepresentation will not be tolerated.
-Students who commit an academic offence face serious penalties.
+Students who commit an academic offense face serious penalties.
 Avoid plagiarism by citing properly: practices acceptable in high school may prove unacceptable in university.
 Know where you stand by reading the "Code of Behaviour on Academic Matters" in the Calendar of the Faculty of Arts and Science.
 A first rule of thumb: each time you use a sequence of three or more words written by someone else, use quotation marks and give the source.
-But more than this is involved in citing properly -- read "HOW NOT TO PLAGIARIZE" below.
+But more than this is involved in citing properly -- read "HOW NOT TO PLAGIARIZE" and the below.

-Submitting the same work for more than one course: Section B.I.1.(e) of the Code of Behaviour on Academic Matters says it is an offence "to submit, without the knowledge and approval of the instructor to whom it is submitted, any academic work for which credit has previously been obtained or is being sought in another course or program of study in the University or elsewhere."
+Submitting the same work for more than one course or more than one assignment:

+Section B.I.1.(e) of the Code of Behaviour on Academic Matters says it is an offense "to submit, without the knowledge and approval of the instructor to whom it is submitted, any academic work for which credit has previously been obtained or is being sought in another course or program of study in the University or elsewhere."